 What are round cell tumors?

-Round cell tumors are among the most common skin tumors in dogs, and they typically form just under the skin, although they may change the surface of the skin above them.
+Round cell tumors are among the most common skin tumors in dogs.
+Although they can develop in different areas of the body.
+They typically form just under the skin, and they may change the surface of the skin above them.
 Some round cell tumors are more worrisome than others.
-It is impossible to diagnose any of them without a veterinary pathologist analyzing a tissue sample of the tumor under a microscope.

-What are the different types of round cell tumors, and how are they treated?
+What are the types of round cell tumors and how are they treated?

 Mast cell tumor